 Ontario is only the second jurisdiction in North America (California being the first) to legislate away non-competes.
 This is an important development because it has often been cold comfort for an employee when they are told that a judge likely won’t enforce the non-compete clause in their contract if the case goes to court.
 These employees could still be on the receiving end of potential “strong-arm” techniques from employers, such as chilling cease and desist letters, and often frivolous, but expensive, lawsuits designed to intimidate them.

 Even if employers don’t take drastic enforcement measures, many employees simply don’t want to risk it.
 They would prefer to avoid working for or starting competitive businesses—often for a year or longer—even though, when working for the competition, they would never breach their actual legal obligations (either in their contract or under the common law, or both) like disclosing trade secrets or customer lists, or actively soliciting the business their former employer’s clients for a period.
-These are the ex-employee legal obligations that should concern most employers, not working for a competitor (except in the sale of a business situation).
+These are the ex-employee legal obligations that should concern most employers, as opposed to working for a competitor (except in the sale of a business, or a departing executive scenario).

 While the courts, when applying the common law, have traditionally favoured fair competition and have viewed non-competes in most employment contracts as “restraints on trade”, these agreements are increasingly viewed by society at large as inhibiting the free movement of labour, and as oppressive to low-income workers who pose no threat to their former employers.